Assessing the Impacts of Shale Drilling: Four Community Case Studies

 - Wetzel’s unemployment rate has remained consistently higher than the state average.
 Small local businesses, like gas stations, construction firms, and motels, have seen an increase in business.
 Shale-related employment itself accounts for only 2 percent of jobs in the county – 93 jobs.

 - Jobs have been added in Carroll, but far fewer than promised.
-Unemployment fell from a recessionary 14 percent to 8.3 percent, but remains higher than pre-recession levels (5.8 percent in July 2007).
-Statewide, shale-related employment is at fewer than 3,000 jobs, less that one-tenth of 1 percent of total Ohio jobs.
+Unemployment fell from a recessionary 14 percent to 8.3 percent but remains higher than pre-recession levels (5.8 percent in July 2007).
+Statewide, shale-related employment is at fewer than 3,000 jobs, less than one-tenth of 1 percent of total Ohio jobs.